22 Dec Homeowner’s Safety Guide: Tips for New Parents, Seniors, First-Time Homeowners, and Families in Disaster-Prone Areas

 You’ll also want to practice some other smart storage and safety habits in the kitchen, including:

 - Choose a well-insulated oven that prevents burns from touching the exterior of the appliance.
 Teach your child to steer clear of the oven and stovetop when in use.

 - Store knives, forks, scissors, and any other sharp objects out of reach.

 - Use child safety latches to keep your children from accessing cabinets and drawers.

-- Remove the dials from your stove when not in use if possible to prevent your child from accidentally turning the stove or oven on.
+- If possible, remove the dials from your stove when not in use.
+This prevents children from accidentally turning the stove or oven on.

 - When your child is old enough, start teaching simple cooking basics.
-Your child will learn valuable life skills as well as gain an understanding of food and kitchen safety Plus, when they’re helping you crack eggs and stir the cake mix, you can be sure they’re not getting into danger anywhere else in the house.
+Your child will learn valuable life skills as well as gain an understanding of food and kitchen safety.

 Home Energy Audits for a Healthy Environment